Cherenkov plasmons emission by primordial neutrinos: Cherenkov emission by a neutrino gas

 The matrix element for the process $\nu\to\nu+\gamma$, with the Feynman diagram being depicted in Fig.~\ref{fig:feyndiag}, reads

-where $u_{1,2}=u(p_{1,2})$ are the bispinors of the incoming and the outgoing neutrinos having the four momenta $p_{1,2}^{\mu}=(E_{1,2},\mathbf{p}_{1,2})$, $\gamma^{\mu}=(\gamma^{0},\bm{\gamma})$ and $\gamma^{5}=\mathrm{i}\gamma^{0}\gamma^{1}\gamma^{2}\gamma^{3}$ are the Dirac matrices, $e_{\mu}(q)$ is the plasmon polarization vector with $q=p_{1}-p_{2}$, $e$ is the elementary charge, $G_{\mathrm{F}}=1.17\times10^{-5}\,\text{GeV}^{-2}$ is the Fermi constant, and
+where $u_{1,2}=u(p_{1,2})$ are the bispinors of the incoming and the outgoing neutrinos having the four momenta $p_{1,2}^{\mu}=(E_{1,2},\mathbf{p}_{1,2})$, $\gamma^{\mu}=(\gamma^{0},\bm{\gamma})$ and $\gamma^{5}=\mathrm{i}\gamma^{0}\gamma^{1}\gamma^{2}\gamma^{3}$ are the Dirac matrices, $e_{\mu}(q)$ is the plasmon polarization vector with $k^\mu=p_{1}^\mu-p_{2}^\mu$, $e$ is the elementary charge, $G_{\mathrm{F}}=1.17\times10^{-5}\,\text{GeV}^{-2}$ is the Fermi constant, and

 is the generalized polarization tensor of a plasmon.
-The image for $\Pi^{\mu\nu}$ can be obtained from Fig.~\ref{fig:feyndiag} by the truncation of the external lines.
+The image for $\tilde{\Pi}^{\mu\nu}$ can be obtained from Fig.~\ref{fig:feyndiag} by the truncation of the external lines.
 In Eq.~(\ref{eq:Pimunudef}), $c_{\mathrm{V,A}}$ are the vector and axial vector coupling constants, and $m$ is the mass of a charged lepton $l$ counterpart to $\nu$.

-The Cherenkov emission is forbidden in vacuum, where the photon dispersion is $q^{2}=0$.
-However, in matter, where $q^{2}\neq0$ for a plasmon, this process is allowed~\cite{OliNiePal96}.
-In this situation, we have to take into account the nontrivial plasmon dispersion and evaluate $\Pi^{\mu\nu}$ in Eq.~(\ref{eq:Pimunudef}) in matter with the nonzero temperature and chemical potential.
-We calculate $\Pi^{\mu\nu}$ using the imaginary time perturbation theory.
-Some basic integrals are computed in Appendix~\ref{sec:SUMFTFT}.
-We calculate the plasmon form factors, based on $\Pi^{\mu\nu}$, in Appendix~\ref{sec:CALCPLASMFF}.
+The Cherenkov emission is forbidden in vacuum, where the photon dispersion is $k^{2}=0$.
+However, in matter, where $k^{2}\neq0$ for a plasmon, this process is allowed~\cite{OliNiePal96}.
+In this situation, we have to take into account the nontrivial plasmon dispersion and evaluate $\tilde{\Pi}^{\mu\nu}$ in Eq.~(\ref{eq:Pimunudef}) in matter where the temperature and the chemical potential are nonzero.